cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 An <i>object</i> is a collection of variables, and methods that can act on those variables.
 </p>

 In fact, a more general statement is true - objects are Python's [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)#Abstraction_in_object_oriented_programming) for data, and all data in a Python program are represented either by objects or by relations between objects (see the [documentation](https://docs.python.org/3/reference/datamodel.html)).
-In other words, objects allow users to interact with data and use it without needing to actually know about the the underlying mechanics of the data itself.
+In other words, objects allow users to interact with data and use it without needing to actually know about the underlying mechanics of the data itself.

 Furthermore, functions and methods are [first-class objects](https://en.wikipedia.org/wiki/First-class_citizen).
 In particular, methods are [function objects](https://docs.python.org/3/c-api/method.html#method-objects) (also called [*functors*](https://en.wikipedia.org/wiki/Function_object)).